 Class attendance is central to the learning process and to your success in the course.
 It is expected that you will attend regularly and be punctual.
 Everyone will value this courtesy to the group.
 Group demonstrations and lectures, roving critiques, individual tutorials, and discussions will be scheduled for many class periods.
-Students who are absent due to illness should contact me via e-mail so that you can plan to make up the missed work.
+Students who are absent due to illness should contact me via e-mail so that they can make up the missed work.